AftrConsulting/dockerized-wordpress-theme-typescript-sass-auto-reload/README.md

-# Dockerized Wordpress Theme With TypeScript, Sass, and Auto Reload Support
+# Dockerized Wordpress Theme With TypeScript, Sass, and Auto-Reload Support

 # Features